Trauma, Relationships & Emotional Recovery

 Writing to someone you’re estranged from can be both powerful and painful.
 Before reaching out, it can help to pause and reflect.
 These five steps support you in deciding if, when, and how to make contact in a way that honours your safety, boundaries, and emotional wellbeing.

 Caring for an aging parent with strong narcissistic traits can bring intense guilt, exhaustion, and impossible choices.
-This article explores why narcissistic dynamics often intensify with age and how adult children are left caught between duty and self-preservation.
+This article explores why narcissistic dynamics often intensify with age and how adult children can find themselves caught between duty and self-preservation.

 Finding Peace After an Abuser's Death